replayio/docs/src/app/basics/replay-devtools/framework-devtools/redux-panel/page.md

 ### Actions

-- View the actions that were dispatched during the recording and jump to the point in time they were dispatched.
+- View the actions that were dispatched during the replay and jump to the point in time they were dispatched.
 - Filter the actions list by name
 - Inspect the action payload
 - Inspect the application state after each dispatch